-Starting in 1777 during the Revolution War when the armory was established.
-The armory was created to manufacture ammunition, repair and store weapons along with maintaining artillery.
+Starting in 1777 during the Revolutionary War when the armory was established.
+The armory was created to manufacture ammunition, repair, and store weapons, along with maintaining artillery.

-After the US won its independence in the revolutionary war President George Washington ordered the Springfield Armory to manufacture flintlock muskets so the new nation wouldn't be dependent on anyone else.
+After the US won its independence in the Revolutionary War President George Washington ordered the Springfield Armory to manufacture flintlock muskets so the new nation wouldn't be dependent on anyone else.

 For over 174 years the Springfield Armory was open until 1968.
 The armory developed and manufactured America's military weapons including many famous guns/weapons that can be seen at the Armory.